codefellows/seattle-javascript-401n3/lecture-01-modular-patterns/README.md

 #### What is Node?
 * [about node](https://nodejs.org/en/about/)
-* asynchronous event driven framework for programming you opperating system in javascript!
+* asynchronous event driven framework for programming you operating system in javascript!
 * Node only does work when events are triggered.
-Other wise it sleeping and waiting for events to occure.
+Other wise it sleeping and waiting for events to occur.
  * When an asynchronous task has complete node employs a callback function to handle the event completion
-* Node I/O is non blocking, so we dont have to worry about complicated conncurent programming techneques
+* Node I/O is non blocking, so we don't have to worry about complicated concurrent programming techniques
 * Node is composed of 4 main components
  * [V8](https://developers.google.com/v8/)
  * [libuv](https://github.com/libuv/libuv)